sermon: Revelation 10 and the Laodicean Church

 One of the reasons prophecy is given is so that we'll have sufficient knowledge to be aware of the times.
 You might recall that Jesus said to the Jews of His day that they were aware of the signs of the weather - the signs of the sky - but they were really not aware of times that they were living in, the time of the first coming of their savior, Jesus Christ.
-He expects us to be watching, and thinking about what is going on.
+I think that He expects us to be watching, and thinking about what is going on.

 Therefore, I believe that it is good that we speculate from time to time as to where we are.
 This is good if we all understand that we are speculating, and that we are not setting any specific date.
 Even Jesus Christ didn't know when He was going to return.
 So if He didn't know, we surely must be looking through a very cloudy glass.

 It's obvious that God does not want us to know.
 He wants us to live our lives by faith.
 If we knew the exact time of the return of Jesus Christ, it would impinge on our faith, and I'm certain that it would cause a trailing off of the spiritual growth that He wants us to have.
 And so, God has left this cloudy.